radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 ## Key investments
 <!-- List the features required to enable this scenario. -->
 Based on current understanding, there should be no new features that need to be implemented in Radius for this scenario.
 The key investment is in testing the GitOps tooling to ensure that the syntax for adding Radius as a Kubernetes cluster dependency is consistent with customer expectations for defining such a dependency and is executable by Flux or ArgoCD.
+We need to validate that our Helm Charts are compatible with Flux and ArgoCD.

 ## Key dependencies and risks
 <!-- What dependencies must we take in order to enable this scenario? -->